 We considered other options (and I’ll write about them separately), but it comes down to safety and academics.
 While we (thankfully) don’t live in a gang-infested neighborhood, we do not live in a gang-free area (is there such a place in LA these days?).
 And the more distance we can put between our children and gang members the better (without actually moving to a new house – more on that in a forthcoming post also).

-Incidentally, whether our children would attend private or public school is a conversation Marc and I started having before Alex was even conceived.
+Incidentally, whether our children would attend private or public school is a conversation my husband and I started having before our oldest child was even conceived.
 This helped tremendously with our financial planning – I’ll also discuss this in more detail in the future, but for now it’s enough to say that a big part of how we will be able to pay for private school is because we have planned ahead.